stesi/profumeria_public/README.md

-# STESI SO from MO
+# STESI SO from MO.